daniellestroscher/Subscriber/README.md

 - Create subscriptions
 - Set reminders
-- Never forget about an upcoming bill or to cancel your free trial
+- Never forget about an upcoming bill, or to cancel your free trials
 - View all you active subscriptions in one place
+- Easily see your monthly expenses on subscription services

 ## Development